Self-Guided Heritage Trail

 Goddess of Mercy Temple (Kuan Yin Temple)

-One of the oldest Chinese temples in Penang, built in 1728.
+One of the oldest Chinese temples in Penang, with foundations dating to the 1720s and completed around 1800.
 Dedicated to Kuan Yin, the Goddess of Mercy, and features elaborate dragon decorations.

 Highlights